 CANDI DASA - about 15 minutes north of Padangbai, Candi is a nice relaxing east coast town with a very good range of accommodation and a pretty competitive restaurant scene.
 It is a good base for excursions into the backing mountains, nearby rice fields and the Amed area of north east Bali.

 AMED - Actually a series of fishing/tourist villages which stretches along the northern coast close to Bali’s NE corner.
 Amed is first off the highway.
 Completely laid back little bays separated by high divides and backed by mountains and hills.
 Diving, snorkelling, prau rides out to the reef, fishing, hiking, biking the coast road are all good but this place is best for just relaxing.
 Note the beaches are black sand.

-Each village has half a dozen places to stay, some budget but many lower
+Each village has half a dozen places to stay (UPDATE JUNE 2013 - more these days but this hasn't detracted from the laid back atmosphere), some budget but many lower

-midrange/midrange which works out nearly budget because they discount like crazy.
+midrange/midrange or even better.
+Note away from peak season they discount like crazy which makes this area good value.
 Each village also has a good range of budget restaurants and warungs.